Alternate Blood Hunter

 13th-level Order of Witch Knights feature

-The Eldritch magic in your blood seeps into your weapons.
+The cursed magic in your blood seeps into your weapons.
 When you hit a creature with a weapon attack, that creature has disadvantage on the next saving throw it makes against a Blood Rite or spell you cast before the end of your next turn.

 Witch Knights & Warlocks